adgpta/NuCLear/README.md

 Using the [PyRadiomics](https://github.com/AIM-Harvard/pyradiomics) python package, in total 107 radiomics features were extracted for each segmented nucleus after segmentation using StarDist, including, but not limited, to morphological features, intensity features and texture features.

-A GUI based version for training of the segmentation and extraction of radiomics feature can be found [here](https://github.com/SFB1158RDM/NucleusAI).
+A GUI based version for segmentation and extraction of radiomics feature can be found [here](https://github.com/SFB1158RDM/NucleusAI).